khalid-hussain/editorial-project-template/README.md

 1. [Pandoc]
 2. [GPP] - a binary for Windows systems is provided in `utils/gpp`.
 For other systems, follow instructions on the official website.
+3. GNU Make - this comes out-of-the-box on Linux and macOS systems.
+It has to be installed on Windows systems.

+## Fonts

+For Arabic content, we use the fonts provided by the King Fahad Glorious Quran Printing Complex (KFGQPC).
+This combination is recommended so as to maintain the same line height for Arabic content.
+Using other combinations is not an issue if line height can be maintained, e.g. using InDesign.
+This is harder if not impossible to achieve in the EPUB format.

 ## Preprocessor macros